sarthakshah8117/LRG_FIP_W21/README.md

 # London Referees Group FIP

 ### Description
-This is a website for the London Referees Group
+This is a website for the London Referees Group.
+The LRG is a non-profit organization of more than 225 hockey referees that acts as a resource for hockey officials in the City of London and surrounding area.

 ### Prerequisites
 - Web Browser